www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/src/main/md/net/splitcells/os/state/interface/command/repo.process.md

 ## Repo Process Reasoning
 ### Objectives
 Provide a way to create a collection of all file system based repositories of a user, which can be worked on as one.
-This is especially useful for decentralized backups or if many projects need to be organized/used.
+This is especially useful for decentralized backups or when many projects need to be organized/used.

 The necessary meta info should be stored as simple and portable as possible.
 In best case scenario only the relative paths of the sub repos and its possible remote servers has to be stored.